 Include Indian Law on State Bar Exams

 Thirty-Five states have federally recognized Tribal governments within their boundaries.
-In some years, nearly a third of U.S. Supreme Court cases are Indian law cases.
 State courts and Federal courts make decisions about Tribes and Native Americans every day with little to no knowledge of the unique area of Indian law.
-Currently only Washington , Arizona , and South Dakota have Indian law on their State bar exam.
+Currently only Washington , New Mexico , and South Dakota have Indian law on their State bar exam.

 NNABA’s goal is to ensure that every state with federally recognized Tribes within their boundaries includes Indian law on their bar exam.